AlbionsRefuge/bubbles-faq/general-questions.md

 You may have noticed that your final result was doing a lot more than you probably expected.

 There isn't much sense re-inventing the wheel.
 The same goes for coding tasks.
-There are [many popular libraries](http://en.wikipedia.org/wiki/List_of_JavaScript_libraries) of JavaScript code that will make life easier for you.
+There are [many  libraries](http://en.wikipedia.org/wiki/List_of_JavaScript_libraries) of JavaScript code that will make life easier for you.
 You will see a link to the popular [jQuery](http://en.wikipedia.org/wiki/JQuery) library in your `index.html` tab.

 ##### Beauty of customization